 How Long Can You Exercise?

-How much time you spend exercising is a key component to deciding how often you do cardio along with the intensity levels.
+The amount of time you spend exercising is a key component to how often you do cardio and maintaining a healthy weight.

 If you can’t handle really intense workouts yet, you can always just walk on the treadmill (around the block, or on a walking track) for 20-45 minutes 3 times a week.